-To further support your journey to work, we are able to offer temporary parking along Scarman and Leighfield Roads between the barriers near nursery and the Cryfield Centre.
+To further support your journey to work, we are able to offer temporary parking along Scarman and Leighfield Roads between the barriers near nursery and the new Cryfield Energy Centre.

 Changes to parking permit prices

-From 1 October 2014 the price of University car parking permits will increase.
-We are investing in improvements to our car parking facilities and campus infrastructure for the benefit of all staff and the wider University community.
+From 1 October 2014, the price of University car parking permits will increase.
+We are doing this so we can invest in improvements to our car parking facilities and campus infrastructure for the benefit of all staff and the wider University community.

 A new Workplace Parking scheme will reduce the impact on salaried staff, so the net increase for the vast majority will be no more than £1 per month.
-Under the scheme, the University will pay for your permit in return for a reduction in gross taxable pay, reducing the amount of tax and national insurance you pay, and effectively lowering the cost of your parking permit.
+Under the scheme, the University will pay for your permit in return for a reduction in gross taxable pay, reducing the amount of tax and national insurance you pay, effectively lowering the cost of your parking permit.
 This is the same arrangement that many people currently use for pension and nursery costs.
-Read our FAQs about the Workplace Parking scheme and read the full terms and conditions of the Workplace Parking scheme.

-Salaried staff on grades 3-9 will be given the option to join the Workplace Parking scheme or to buy a permit at the gross price.
-Those ineligible to join the Workplace Parking scheme will have the opportunity to purchase a gross priced car parking permit or use pay and display.
+Salaried staff on grades 3-9 will be given the option to join the Workplace Parking Scheme or to buy a permit at the gross price.
+Those ineligible to join the Workplace Parking scheme will have the opportunity to purchase a gross-priced car parking permit or use the pay and display car parking option.